idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/material_transient.md

-This example makes use of the [TransientAndAdjoint](TransientAndAdjoint.md) executioner, which coordinates the execution of the forward and adjoint problem, freeing the user of the need to set up a multi-app problem with two sub applications corresponding to the forward and adjoint problems (see [Multi-app executioner](materialInv_ConstK.md#sec:MultiAppExecutioner) for an example set up with multi apps).
+This example makes use of the [TransientAndAdjoint](TransientAndAdjoint.md) executioner, which coordinates the execution of the forward and adjoint problem, freeing the user of the need to set up a multi-app problem with two child applications corresponding to the forward and adjoint problems (see [Multi-app executioner](materialInv_ConstK.md#sec:MultiAppExecutioner) for an example set up with multi apps).

 The entire inverse optimization strategy is governed by the [OptimizationReporter](OptimizationReporter.md) object.
 The forward and adjoint problems are set up in an input file that is solved as a `FullSolveMultiApp` type of